Haha (entertainer): 2000–2008: Debut and rising popularity

-After leaving Nonstop, Haha spent two years alongside singer Taw, to prepare and record his debut album titled, "The Beautiful Rhyme Diary".
-The album was released on February 18, 2005, alongside his debut single, "Love Song" but it failed to chart or garner popularity.
-He eventually guested on X-man on May 22, 2005, and became popular for his imitations of close friend, Kim Jong-kook.
-His sudden popularity spike allowed him to become a regular guest for X-man, arguably the biggest variety show of that time.
+After leaving Nonstop, Haha spent two years alongside singer Taw, to prepare and record his debut album entitled, "The Beautiful Rhyme Diary".
+The album, and his debut single, "Love Song”, were released together on February 18, 2005, but the single failed to chart or garner much popularity.
+He guested on X-man on May 22, 2005, and became popular for his imitation of his close friend, Kim Jong-kook.
+His sudden boost in popularity allowed him to become a regular guest on X-man, arguably the biggest variety show of that time.

-Thanks to his rising popularity, Haha was added to the cast of MBC's Infinite Challenge by December 2005 as the part of the program's format changes under new PD of the program, Kim Tae-ho.
-By the time Season 3 aired in 2006, the concept and format of "variety & reality program" became very popular, and Infinite Challenge became the forerunner of many programs that followed with the same or similar format.
-Since December 2, 2006, the program has received the highest ratings of prime-time lineups for Saturday evening.
-In his final episode before entering the service, Haha performed at a guerilla concert at Yeouido Park that was secretly organized by his fellow co-hosts.
+Thanks to his growing popularity, Haha joined the cast of MBC's Infinite Challenge by December 2005 as part of some changes to the format of the show pioneered by the new producer, Kim Tae-ho.
+By the time Season 3 aired in 2006, the concept and format of "variety & reality program" had very popular, and Infinite Challenge was the prototype of many programs that followed.
+Beginning on December 2, 2006, the program received the highest ratings of prime-time lineups on Saturday evenings.
+In his final episode before starting military service, Haha performed at a guerilla concert at Yeouido Park that was secretly organized by his fellow co-hosts.

-He also returned as a guest for the sixth and final season of Nonstop in 2006.
+He returned as a guest for the sixth and final season of Nonstop in 2006.
 In 2007, Haha released his second single, "You're My Destiny" which took samples from the song "Stand by Me" by Ben E. King.
-The single managed to reach number one on the Gaon Chart and he performed it on his Comeback Stage on Music Bank in November.
-Haha later joined the show, Happy Shares Company as a co-host until February 2008.
+The single managed to reach number one on the Gaon Chart and he performed it on the Comeback Stage on Music Bank in November.
+Haha joined the show, Happy Shares Company as a co-host until February 2008.

 2008–present: Military service, Running Man, and career in music

-In February 2008, Haha temporarily left Infinite Challenge in order to serve his national service in the army.
-Previous reports had stated that he had been attempting to evade his military service.
-However, these reports were confirmed to be false and Haha's service had only been postponed.
+In February 2008, Haha temporarily left Infinite Challenge in order to complete his national military service.
+Reports had claimed that he had been attempting to evade his military service.
+However it later turned out that these reports weren’t true and that Haha's service had only been postponed.
 During his service, he collaborated with a new group Davichi for their song "Love and War".
-After 24 months of serving the military, on March 11, 2010, he was discharged.
+After serving in the military for 24 months, he was discharged on March 11, 2010.